Willkommen auf den Seiten des Auswärtigen Amts

 5. Information concerning data protection with regard to the processing of your application can be found here,

-6. The fee for your name declaration is 79,57,- Euro plus 31,50,- Euro for the certification of copies which will be forwarded to the registrar’s office.
+6. The fee for your name declaration is ca. 80,00 - Euro plus ca. 28,00 - Euro for the certification of copies which will be forwarded to the registrar’s office.

 7. The processing time is dependent on the registrar’s office in Germany.
 The German Embassy in Dublin has no influence on processing times and cannot give any estimates.